1j01/audio-sponge/README.md

   - pitch could be indicated with Y position, or with scaling (lower = larger, higher = smaller)
   - delay = delay
   - merging audio sources = simply averaging pixels, or perhaps something more additive
+    - so you might have a "dry" (original) signal and a "wet" (e.g. reverb'd) signal, mixed together in the audio graph based on an oscillator so the reverb (or whatever) fades in an out, and it would just by mixed together in the video graph and correspondingly fade in and out
   - reverb convolution is applied to pixels over time, to produce a visual echo
   - bit crush = reduce bitrate of video
-  - other things could shift color channels, skew the video, etc.
+  - other things could shift color channels, skew the video, or use novel shaders from shadertoy
 - Use closed caption data and speech recognition to find where words are uttered, and combine them together into sentences/lyrics
   - This way you could search for a famous line in a movie, and get it to sample that actual line (and not just that scene)
   - If there aren't (good) results for the whole phrase the user enters, search for sub-phrases and words and try to find where those are uttered in videos, to splice them together in a video collage